Paid Search Trends: Top PPC Predictions From 18 Experts

 Now that automation is working well and it’s easy for companies to slice their audiences into small pieces; we’re going to see a return to the actual message so that the ads can be customized and tested by each audience segment.

-In 2015, we’re going to return to marketing and actually pay attention to what we’re saying to consumers.
+we’re going to return to marketing and actually pay attention to what we’re saying to consumers.

 Andrew Goodman, Founder & President at PageZero Media